ffoysal/keycloak-with-domain/README.md

 Take the NS (name server) entry from Cloud DNS and add them to freenom.com configuration

+Add a recordset in google cloud DNS of type A with the load balancer IP and domain name `keycloak.example.tk`

 ## Deploy cert-manager for SSL

 ```console